Lainey Wilson

-Lainey Denay Wilson (born May 19, 1992) is an American country singer-songwriter.
-She performed at an early age, before going to Nashville to pursue a career as a country performer.
-In 2014, she released her first album on Cupit, followed by a second on Lone Chief in 2016.
+Lainey Denay Wilson (born May 19, 1992) is an American singer.
+She performed at an early age, before going to Nashville to pursue a career as a country music performer.
+In 2014, she released her first album on Cupit Records, followed by a second on Lone Chief in 2016.
 Wilson secured a publishing deal and later released an extended play (EP) in 2019 which included the song "Things a Man Oughta Know".
 In 2020, it was issued as a single through the BBR Music Group and eventually reached number one on the American country songs chart.

-Wilson has received nine Country Music Association Awards, including winning their top honor Entertainer of the Year in 2023.
+Wilson has received nine Country Music Association Awards, including winning their top honor Entertainer of the Year in 2023 and 2025.
 She has also received a Grammy Award and sixteen Academy of Country Music Awards.

+In 2022, she made her TV series debut in Yellowstone playing the part of Abby.
+In 2024, she was in the country music documentary Rebel Country.
+In 2026, she made her film debut in the film adaptation of Colleen Hoover’s book Reminders of Him, where she played Amy Matthews.

-Early life
+Early life and education

-Lainey Wilson was raised in Baskin, Louisiana, a town of 250 people.
+Lainey Denay Wilson was born on May 19, 1992 and raised in Baskin, Louisiana, a town of 170 people.
 Her father, Brian, was a farmer while her mother, Michelle, was a schoolteacher.
 She also has a sister, Janna.
 She became interested in music at a young age.
 Her family often listened to classic country music by Buck Owens and Glen Campbell.
-"Country music for me and my family, it was more than music.
-We lived the words to those songs," she told The Advocate, a Baton Rouge, Louisiana newspaper.

 At age nine, she attended a performance of the Grand Ole Opry and was drawn to the music.
-"I just remember looking up there, being like, ‘Man, I wanna do that'," she recalled.
-Wilson's father taught her a couple of chords and she was soon writing songs by her pre-teen years.
-In 2006, she released an extended play (EP) on Myspace titled Country Girls Rule.
+Wilson's father taught her a couple of chords and she was writing songs by her pre-teen years.

+In 2006, she released an EP on Myspace titled Country Girls Rule.
 In high school, Wilson took a job impersonating Hannah Montana.
 Often booking her own shows, she performed as Hannah Montana at birthday parties, fairs, and festivals across Louisiana, Mississippi, and Arkansas, even once performing for child cancer patients at St. Jude Children's Research Hospital.